the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The Marina Bay Sands in Singapore" caption="The Marina Bay Sands and its famous cantilever" imgFile="/guides/singapore/180302-093105-SG-Singapore.jpg" />

 > "(...) then we had the dilemma of where are we going to put the swimming pool?
 How do we make this a resort?
 That's when the idea of the Sky Park was born.
 It's on the 57th floor, it's 2.5 acres cantilevering 65 meters off the tower with all these gardens, and it's proven to be magical.
-It's really put us on the map in Asia that's for sure."
+It's really put us on the map in Asia; that's for sure."
 >
 > Moshe Safdie